Humble High School: JROTC

 The JROTC program was introduced in 2002 and is currently the seniormost JROTC unit in Humble ISD as well as one of two United States Army programs in the district.
 Every Veterans Day since 2007, the program hosts the Wildcat Salute to Veterans ceremony in the school's commons area, in which cadets from the program guard a replica of the Tomb of the Unknown Soldier in Arlington National Cemetery.
-During the 2016 ceremony, state representative Dan Huberty the unit with the Flag of Texas that was flown over the state capital in honor of the holiday.
+During the 2016 ceremony, state representative Dan Huberty presented the unit with the Flag of Texas that was flown over the state capital in honor of the holiday.
 As of 2019, the makeshift tomb is guard throughout the entirety of the school day.
 Outside of the ROTC program, a members of the band performs Taps while the floral program create the wreath that will be laid.
 Since 2013, the program has provided flag holders at the annual Humble Police Memorial Ceremony in May at the Humble Civic Center.
 In June 2019, the JROTC Academic Team took part in the JROTC Leadership and Academic Bowl (JLAB) in Washington D.C., where it competed against other JROTC units around the world.